SQream/sqream_docs/guides/client_drivers/python/index.rst

    statement = 'SELECT * FROM nba'
    cur.execute(statement)

-After executing the statement, we have a cursor object waiting.
+After executing the statement, we have a :py:meth:`Connection<cursor>` cursor object waiting.
 A cursor is iterable, meaning that everytime we fetch, it advances the cursor to the next row.

-Use ``fetchone`` to get one record at a time:
+Use :py:meth:`~Connection.fetchone` to get one record at a time:

 .. code-block:: python